HL7NZ/nhi/input/pagecontent/guidance.md

   3. Result will be a Certain Match / Possible Match / Certainly Not a Match

-#### Look up the Patient's enrolled General Practice
+#### Look up the patient's enrolled General Practice (GP)

 * This use case requires permission to access a Patients NES enrollment information

 * Steps involved:
   1. User finds the patient record in local system.
   2. Local system looks up NHI [Get Patient.](/getPatient.html)
-  3. If the user has the correct permissions the details for the General Practice that the Patient is enrolled with will be returned as a contained resource.
+  3. If the user has the correct permissions the details for the general practice that the patient is enrolled with will be returned as a contained resource.
   4. For additional information the user could search the HPI using the hpi-facility-id, hpi-organisation-id or the hpi-person-id.
 [Example below for how this would work for to lookup EDI for an enrolled patient’s General Practice](/guidance.html#lookup-edi-for-an-enrolled-patients-general-practice)
   5. Note:
-    * The version number for the Patient record does not change when the General Practitioner details change (See NHI Profile for more information)
+    * The version number for the Patient record does not change when the enrolled GP details change (See NHI Profile for more information)
     * To update the General Practitioner details the user will need to access the Enrolment web services

-#### Look up Patient's contact details
+#### Look up patient's contact details

 * This use case requires permission to access the Patient Preferences information